According to Statistics Canada, nearly 5,000 people in Canada died between 2000 and 2013

-Ensuring the safe operation of heating and cooling equipment is our priority at Direct Energy.
-One topic of particular concern is carbon monoxide.
+operation of heating and cooling equipment is our priority at Direct Energy Regulated Services.

 What is Carbon Monoxide?